Aberdeen accept £4.5m Liverpool bid for Ramsay

 Last updated on .From the section Aberdeen

-Aberdeen have accepted a £4.5m offer from Liverpool for 18-year-old full-back Calvin Ramsay.
+Aberdeen have accepted a £4.5m offer from Liverpool for 18-year-old right-back Calvin Ramsay.

 The deal also includes £3m of potential add-ons and a 20% sell-on clause.

-The Scotland Under-21 international has agreed a five-year deal and is set to finalise the move following his medical in the next few days.
+The Scotland Under-21 international has agreed a five-year contract and is expected to finalise the move following his medical in the next few days.

+He is set to become Aberdeen's record sale, beating the £3m received from Nottingham Forest for defender Scott McKenna in 2020.

 Ramsay has played 39 games - including 33 last season - for Scottish Premiership club Aberdeen after rising through the youth ranks.